jonathanritson42/XARlabsTestTask/README.md

 Create the material and specify to use the URP shader.
 Test end result by entering play mode.

 Task 2 Process

 Created new scene.
 Duplicated existing mesh creation.
 Realised that a base class would be benificial as both mesh generation use similar code.
 Added colour and position values to newly generated object.
+Test end result by entering play mode.

+Task 3 Process

+Using the previous scene as a base create a Lissajous animation implmentation.
+Implment the base of the formula, to be able to get coordinates that are able to apply positions.
+Add this to the object positioning with starting offset if needed.
+Update positioning reletive to time.
+Add a way to randomise values using an enum.
+Add animation controll to mesh generation base state.
+Test end result by entering play mode.
+- Just call RandomLissajouseAnimation() at runtime if an update to the values is needed.
+- Or in editor use the context menu to randomise animation values.